 The issues paper covers a range of issues on which the Commission will seek information and feedback, and is intended to assist you in preparing a submission.

 Initial submissions were due by 30 August 2016.

 The Commission sought information and feedback on the draft report.
 Submissions were due by 23 January 2017.

-The final report is expected to be handed to the Australian Government in March 2017 and publicly released shortly after.
+This study is complete.
+The final report was handed to the Australian Government on 29 March 2017 and was publicly released on 12 April 2017.

 The objective of this study was to examine the effectiveness of the 'multiple regulator' model in supporting a single national consumer policy framework and make findings on how this model can be strengthened drawing from the experience of regulators in the period since the ACL commenced in 2011, including the risk-based approach of regulators to enforcement.